Medical Policy

 11. Gala RJ, Russo GS, Whang PG.
 Interspinous implants to treat spinal stenosis.
 Curr Rev Musculoskelet Med.
 2017; 10(2):182-188.

-12. Hong P, Liu Y, Li H. Comparison of the efficacy and safety between interspinous process distraction device and open decompression surgery in treating lumbar spinal stenosis: A meta analysis.
+12. Hong P, Liu Y, Li H. Comparison of the efficacy and safety between interspinous process distraction device and open decompression surgery in treating lumbar spinal stenosis: a meta analysis.
 J Invest Surg.
 2015; 28(1):40-49.

 13. Hsu KY, Zucherman JF, Hartjen CA, et al. Quality of life of lumbar stenosis-treated patients in whom the X STOP interspinous device was implanted.
 J Neurosurg Spine.
 2006; (6):500-507.